-Want to contact Max Siedentopf?
+Want to get in touch with Max Siedentopf?
 Let your trout shaped cursor nudge the contact button on his website.
 An email window will pop up with the subject line: “Hi Max, I like you <3”.
 For most, this suggestive autofill will be portentous, he is—it turns out—exceptionally difficult to dislike.

 You’re originally from Namibia, but studied in Berlin, and lived in LA and Amsterdam before settling in London in 2017—how have these places shaped your work, and which has the best (or worst) sense of humor?